 Related article: Is retirement really the best years of your life?

-Those who have controlled their love of spending, lived within their means, and/or started saving early in their lives, tend to be happier and less stressed when contemplating the gift of modern times, their retirements.
+Those who have controlled their love of spending lived within their means, and/or started saving early in their lives, tend to be happier and less stressed when contemplating the gift of modern times, their retirements.
 Circumstances and human nature often throw a monkey wrench into retirement plans, however.
 Many boomers are underfunded.
-Situations like grey divorce, low returns on investment over the last decade, health issues, the high life, the sandwich generation squeeze as well as career interruptions have put many in the position of having to keep on working for some time.
+Situations like grey divorce, low returns on investment over the last decade, health issues, the high life, the sandwich generation squeeze, as well as career interruptions, have put many in the position of having to keep on working for some time.

 If you are lucky, you will retire.
 It is a gift.
 Get excited, learn new skills, try new experiences, make fun plans, and figure out how to add value to your own life, your family’s, or that of your country or community.
-Figure out how to revocate if that is what you wish.
+Figure out how to relocate if that is what you wish.
 Lots of folks are starting businesses, using their experience and contacts to get new and different jobs, or volunteering at home or abroad.
 Figure out how to regenerate.
 Bring back a dream from earlier in your life and make it happen now.
 Engage in a passion that you have not had the time to up until now.
 Get excited by the possibilities!

 Retirement can be whatever you want it to be

 The new retirement is unique to each person.
 It is engaged, flexible, and hugely varied.
 It is living on a sailboat in Central America, volunteering with a fundraising campaign, building a Habitat for Humanity home, taking up a new sport, starting your own B & B, joining a band and cutting a CD, living in France for part of the year, and the options are endless when you have your health, some resources, and a good imagination.
 The Boomer generation has set its own pioneering paths before and is doing that again with a richness of retirement experience.